RLOpenCatalyst/rg-doc/source/Features.rst

 **5. Explore Action**

 a.
 In the product details screen of the newly created S3 bucket, click the “Explore” action.
-Through this action you can see all the files and folders in the S3 bucket with actions (download, delete) against each item.
+Through this action you can see all the files and folders in the S3 bucket with actions (download, delete, Copy to clipboard) against each item.

 .. image:: images/s3-actions.png
 .. image:: images/basic.png